Aslinsonia/Automated-license-plate-recoginition/README.md

-# Automated-license-plate-recoginition
-# 🚗 Automated License Plate Recognition
+🚗 Automated License Plate Recognition

 This project performs **Automated License Plate Recognition (ALPR)** using OpenCV, NumPy, and Tesseract OCR.
 It detects the license plate region from a car image and attempts to extract the plate text.

 ---

-## 📌 Features
+ 📌 Features

 - Detects license plates from car images
 - Uses edge detection and contour approximation